striezel/updater/readme.md

                 option --exclude below for more information.

 ### Options
-Options can change bhaviour of the update process.
+Options can change behaviour of the update process.
 Available options are:

     --auto-get-newer | --newer | -n
       automatically tries to get information about newer versions of the soft-